BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-29-android-apktool-decompiling.md

 invoke-static {v8, v14}, Lcom/vendor/instrumentation/okhttp3/OkHttp3Instrumentation;->body(Lokhttp3/Response$Builder;Lokhttp3/ResponseBody;)Lokhttp3/Response$Builder;
 ```

 And what does this method do, you ask?
-Let's take a look at the roughly decompiled source in Android Studio so that it's a bit easier to read:
+Let's take a look at the decompiled source in Android Studio, so that it's a bit easier to read:

 ```java
 public Builder body(ResponseBody body) {